Open Enrollment for Health Insurance: Dates, Deadlines & What Happens If You Miss It

 Pincher's Pro Tip

 If your employer offers coverage, compare the total yearly cost (premium + expected out-of-pocket) against a Marketplace plan before assuming one is cheaper.
-Employer contributions can make job-based coverage significantly more affordable — but not always.
+With enhanced ACA subsidies gone, employer plans are now more often the cheaper option, but not always.

 If you have an offer of affordable, minimum-value employer coverage, you generally cannot qualify for Marketplace premium tax credits, even if you choose not to enroll in the employer plan.
-Learn more about getting affordable health insurance in our full guide.
+Learn more in our guide to getting affordable health insurance.

 Tips for Choosing the Right Plan During Open Enrollment

 Open enrollment is your one annual chance to get coverage right.
-Here's how to make the most of it.
+With a shorter window in 2027, preparation matters more than ever.

 Step 1: Audit Your Healthcare Needs